awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 There is no additional cost to enable transactions for your DynamoDB tables\.
 You pay only for the reads or writes that are part of your transaction\.
 DynamoDB performs two underlying reads or writes of every item in the transaction: one to prepare the transaction and one to commit the transaction\.
 The two underlying read/write operations are visible in your Amazon CloudWatch metrics\.

 Plan for the additional reads and writes that are required by transactional APIs when you are provisioning capacity to your tables\.
-For example, suppose that your application executes one transaction per second, and each transaction writes three 500\-byte items in your table\.
+For example, suppose that your application runs one transaction per second, and each transaction writes three 500\-byte items in your table\.
 Each item requires two write capacity units \(WCUs\): one to prepare the transaction and one to commit the transaction\.
 Therefore, you would need to provision six WCUs to the table\.

 If you were using DynamoDB Accelerator \(DAX\) in the previous example, you would also use two read capacity units \(RCUs\) for each item in the `TransactWriteItems` call\.
 So you would need to provision six additional RCUs to the table\.

-Similarly, if your application executes one read transaction per second, and each transaction reads three 500\-byte items in your table, you would need to provision six read capacity units \(RCUs\) to the table\.
+Similarly, if your application runs one read transaction per second, and each transaction reads three 500\-byte items in your table, you would need to provision six read capacity units \(RCUs\) to the table\.
 Reading each item require two RCUs: one to prepare the transaction and one to commit the transaction\.

 Also, default SDK behavior is to retry transactions in case of a `TransactionInProgressException` exception\.
 Plan for the additional read\-capacity units \(RCUs\) that these retries consume\.
 The same is true if you are retrying transactions in your own code using a `ClientRequestToken`\.